MalTok/Mortalis-App/README.md

 ## Sources

 - This project was inspired by the look and functionality of webpage [zmarli.info](https://zmarli.info/), which commercial on YT I saw some time ago
-- All of the pictures used in this project come from [freepik.com](https://pl.freepik.com/) (authors: mdjaff, rawpixel.com)
+- All of the pictures used in this project come from [freepik.com](https://pl.freepik.com/) (authors: mdjaff, rawpixel.com, freepik)

 ## Contact